CCGenetics/guidelines-genetic-diversity-indicators/docs/7_Glossary/Glossary.md

 ### Genetic markers
 The form of genetic variation used to measure DNA-level diversity within the population or species.
 Multiple genetic markers exist for assessing genetic diversity at the DNA-level including single nucleotide polymorphisms (SNPs), microsatellites, and chloroplast or mitochondrial DNA sequences.
 All markers are valid and useful for estimating genetic diversity and Ne, with some differences in the type and level of information each can provide.

+### Hybridization
+The interbreeding between individuals from two genetically distinct populations, lineages, or species, producing offspring with mixed ancestry.

+### Introgression
+The incorporation of genetic material from one population, lineage, or species into another through repeated backcrossing of hybrids with one of the parental groups.

 ### Genetic studies

 - #### Phylogenetic studies